 “Thank you, Mac.
 It’s so good to have you here,” Anne said appreciatively.

-The family happily devoured Anne’s layer cake as Mac stared at the tablecloth for a long time, absorbed in thought, trying to decide what to say next.
+The family happily devoured Anne’s layer cake as Mac stared at the tablecloth for a long time, absorbed in thought and deciding what to say next.
 Finally, his sister Ronnie, sensitive to his moods, noticed this and spoke up.

 “Mac, there seems to be something on your mind.
 Airing your feelings is OK; you’re among family here.”